thomasphilipc/roamworks_modbus/README.md

 6) Install Libgeneric_apis
 7) Enable the reporting agents, gps , serial
 8) Upload the modbusmaster config csv and enable
+9) Load and install the modbus_rw and install with --nodeps
-9) Update the init.d  file restart applciation on reboot
+10) Update the init.d  file restart applciation on reboot

 Application Logic